jColeChanged/josh.benchmarking/README.md

 These results are emitted as events which you can react to either indiviudally or at the end of all benchmarks running.
 These event handlers are your opportunity to inject your own idea of what should happen in response to performance changes into your library - for example, by failing a CI/CD pipeline if there is a notable regression.

 I encourage you to make read access to your performance dataset publicly available via a link on your GitHub page.
 I also encourage you to adopt benchmarks that you fail - for example, many libraries fail miserably when presented with more data than can fit in memory, but others don't.
+Surfacing these capbilities via benchmarks can prove your claim to operate at the largest scales.

 ## Usage